-Figure 1: Structure of the errors for lattice constants (LC) calculated by the B3LYP method: (a) Reference vs. calculated data (bullets), the least-squares regression line through the points is the red/solid line, while the black/dashed line represents the identity line; (b) Errors vs. calculated values, before and after linear correction.
+Figure 1.
+Structure of the errors for lattice constants calculated by the B3LYP method: (a) Reference vs calculated data (bullets), the least-squares regression line through the points is the orange/solid line, and the black/dashed line represents the identity line. (b) Errors vs calculated values, before and after linear correction.
 A linear trend (orange line) can be assigned to a systematic (predictable) component of the initial errors.
-The horizontal lines in (b) represent the MSE (full line) and $MSE \pm RMSD$ (dashed lines) of the corresponding data sets.
+The horizontal lines in (b) represent the MSE (full line) and MSE $\pm$ RMSD (dashed lines) of the corresponding data sets.

-Figure 2: Distribution of errors obtained using the B3LYP functional to predict lattice constants, before and after linear correction of systematic errors.
-The histograms are produced by distributing the data into bins of 0.02Å.
+Figure 2.
+Distribution of errors obtained using the B3LYP functional to predict lattice constants, before and after linear correction of systematic errors.
+The histograms are produced by distributing the data into bins of 0.02 Å.